-- The right to be informed on certain types of decision or on certain aspects of the company; - The right to be consulted in respect of certain types of economic and organizational decisions, such as (amongst others) major investments, the appointment or dismissal of a member of the management board, important changes in the organization of the company, restructurings affecting the company and the transfer of all or part of the company (such as a merger or asset sale).
+- The right to be informed on certain types of decisions or on certain aspects of the company; - The right to be consulted (i.e. right to render advice) in respect of certain types of economic and organizational decisions, such as (amongst others) major investments, the appointment or dismissal of a member of the management board, important changes in the organization of the company, restructurings affecting the company and the transfer of all or part of the company (such as a merger or asset sale).
 The consultation obligation could also apply if the respective decision is taken in a group context at a higher level (for example by the management of the parent company). - A co-determination right (i.e. the right to consent) with respect to certain other types of decisions, e.g. important decisions in the social field, such as amendments to working hours, working conditions, bonus/incentive schemes or a job evaluation system.

-With respect to consultation procedures, the works council has to be involved in an early stage, so that it can have a significant influence on the decision to enter into the relevant transaction.
-If these procedures are not followed correctly, the company risks a negative advice or advice under certain conditions from the works council, which could result in a delay in the decision-making process or even in litigation before the Dutch District Court.
+With respect to consultation procedures, the works council has to be involved in an early stage, so that it can have a significant influence on the eventual decision to enter into the relevant transaction.
+If these procedures are not followed correctly, the company risks negative advice or advice under certain conditions from the works council, which could result in a delay in the decisionmaking process or even in litigation at the Enterprise Chamber.